MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 4) Finally, assign the language specific course to each group based on that group's preferred language.
 Refer **[this article](../user-management/manage-users/assign-content-to-group-users.md)** to learn how.

-### How can organization create content for the Microsoft Community Training platform?
+### How can organization create content for the Community Training platform?

 You can create content as per the needs of your training program, using any tool of your choice.
 Microsoft can help you with your content creation by advising you on best practices and tips to create engaging content for your audience.